carlmontanari/scrapli/docs/api_docs/driver/core/cisco_iosxr/async_driver.md

     """
     # sleep for session to establish; without this we never find base prompt for some reason?
     # maybe this is an artifact from previous iterations/tests and can be done away with...
-    # TODO, can this shit go away finally?
     time.sleep(1)
     await conn.acquire_priv(desired_priv=conn.default_desired_privilege_level)
     await conn.send_command(command="terminal length 0")